 - Pour/spoon the batter into the liners – fill only 2/3 full to avoid spilling over the sides.
 Bake for 19-22 minutes, or until a toothpick inserted in the center comes out clean.
-For around 30 mini cupcakes, bake for about 11-13 minutes, same oven temperature.
+For around 30-36 mini cupcakes, bake for about 11-13 minutes, same oven temperature.
 Allow the cupcakes to cool completely before frosting.

-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
-Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
-Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
+- Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.